Spartak Volgograd (sports school): Water Polo

-In 1976, the water polo section under DSO "Spartak" became a youth sports school, developed by former Spartak players - USSR Masters of Sport.
-In 1983, it was certified as a specialized Olympic reserve school focused on training athletes for top-tier leagues.
-Over 35+ years, the school produced dozens of Masters of Sport and national team members.
+In 1976, a children's and youth sports school was opened at the Spartak Voluntary Sports Society's water polo section.
+Former Spartak players and USSR Masters of Sport participated in the school's development.
+In 1983, the school was certified as a specialized Olympic reserve youth school focused on training water polo players for the major league team.
+Over more than 35 years, the school has trained dozens of Masters of Sport and members of national teams.

-In January 1994, with support from Lukoil and agro-holding "Getex," the professional sports club "Lukoil-Spartak" was founded.
-Valery Mikhailovich Prigoda became president, while Alexander Sergeevich Glinyanov coached the team until 2005, succeeded by Vladimir Nikolaevich Karabutov (1992 Olympic bronze medalist).
+In January 1994, with the support of Lukoil and the Geteks agricultural holding, the professional sports club Lukoil-Spartak was founded, with Valery Mikhailovich Prigoda as president.
+The team was led by Alexander Sergeyevich Glinyanov until 2005, succeeded by Vladimir Karabutov (1992 Olympic bronze medalist).